Kesteren railway station

 Kesteren is a railway station located in Kesteren, Netherlands.
 The station opened on 1 November 1882 and is on the Elst–Dordrecht railway.
 Train services are operated by Arriva.
 Between 1945 and 1981, this station was called Kesteren- Rhenen.

 The station was the terminus of the line from Amersfoort, which allowed a faster journey time to Nijmegen from Amsterdam.
 The line still exists between Amersfoort and Leusden, Near Overberg to Rhenen and Kesteren station itself.
-The section between Amersfoort and Leusden is still in use and is known as the Ponlijn and the section between Rhenen and Kesteren is still in uses as the Veenendaallijn.
+The section between Amersfoort and Leusden, the Ponlijn, is still in use as well as the section between Rhenen and Kesteren, the Veenendaallijn.